-A vertiport management entity (including a vertiport automation system) may be necessary to host UAM vertiport management and operational roles.25 VMs will manage surface operations and provide the operational status of FATOs, ramps, taxiways, and gates to the larger UAM ecosystem.
+A vertiport management entity (including a vertiport automation system) may be necessary to host UAM vertiport management and operational roles.33 VMs will manage surface operations and provide the operational status of FATOs, ramps, taxiways, and gates to the larger UAM ecosystem.
 The primary services VMs will provide include:

 - Allocating resources: VMs will oversee the allocation of landing sites, taxiways, gates, hangars, ramps, cargo and passenger processing, loading and unloading facilities, and equipment at UAM vertiports.
-Resource allocation may occur via automated resource negotiations with fleet management. - Controlling surface traffic: VMs will determine taxiway, gate, or FATO availability, manage aircraft movement, and provide surface movement authorizations.
+Resource allocation may occur via automated resource negotiations with fleet management. - Controlling surface traffic: VMs will determine taxiway, gate, or FATO availability, manage aircraft movement, and provide surface movement authorizations. - Airspace monitoring: VMs will monitor the immediate vicinity of the vertiports and approach and departure IFPs to provide advisories on the airspace status and flight execution.